tidbcloud/wait-for-tidbcloud-branch/README.md

 A JavaScript action that works with [TiDB Cloud App](https://github.com/apps/tidb-cloud).
 It allows you to:

-- Wait for TiDB Cloud Branch check which created by TiDB Cloud App to complete.
+- Wait for the `TiDB Cloud Branch` check which created by TiDB Cloud App to complete.
 - Generate a SQL user for this TiDB Cloud branch.

 ## Usage